Heaven31415/vocabulary-trainer-2/README.md

 # Vocabulary Trainer 2

-`Vocabulary Trainer 2` is an CLI program that helps you to learn German vocabulary in more efficient manner by applying a simple spaced repetition algorithm
+`Vocabulary Trainer 2` is an CLI program that helps you to learn German vocabulary in more efficient manner by applying a simple spaced repetition algorithm.

 ## How does the spaced repetition algorithm works?